Haivision/srt/docs/statistics.md

 The total number of sent DATA packets, including retransmitted packets ([pktRetransTotal](#pktRetransTotal)).
 Available for sender.

-In case the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](API.md)), this statistic counts sent packet filter control packets ([pktSndFilterExtraTotal](#pktSndFilterExtraTotal)) as well.
+If the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](API.md)), this statistic counts sent packet filter control packets ([pktSndFilterExtraTotal](#pktSndFilterExtraTotal)) as well.
 Introduced in SRT v1.4.0.

 ### pktRecvTotal

 The total number of received DATA packets, including retransmitted packets ([pktRcvRetransTotal](#pktRcvRetransTotal)).
 Available for receiver.

-In case the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](API.md)), this statistic counts received packet filter control packets ([pktRcvFilterExtraTotal](#pktRcvFilterExtraTotal)) as well.
+If the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](API.md)), this statistic counts received packet filter control packets ([pktRcvFilterExtraTotal](#pktRcvFilterExtraTotal)) as well.
 Introduced in SRT v1.4.0.

 ### pktSentUniqueTotal

 The number of unique DATA packets sent by the SRT sender.
 Available for sender.

 This value contains only unique **original** DATA packets.
 Retransmitted DATA packets ([pktRetransTotal](#pktRetransTotal)) are not taken into account.
-In case the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](https://cac-word-edit.officeapps.live.com/we/API.md)), packet filter control packets ([pktSndFilterExtraTotal](#pktSndFilterExtraTotal)) are not taken into account as well.
+If the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](https://cac-word-edit.officeapps.live.com/we/API.md)), packet filter control packets ([pktSndFilterExtraTotal](#pktSndFilterExtraTotal)) are also not taken into account.

-By implementation, this value corresponds to the number of original DATA packets sent by the SRT sender and can be calculated as follows: `pktSentUniqueTotal = pktSentTotal – pktRetransTotal` or `pktSentUniqueTotal = pktSentTotal – pktRetransTotal - pktSndFilterExtraTotal` if the  `SRTO_PACKETFILTER` socket option is enabled.
-The original packets are sent only once.
+This value corresponds to the number of original DATA packets sent by the SRT sender.
+It counts every packet sent over the network for the first time, and can be calculated as follows: `pktSentUniqueTotal = pktSentTotal – pktRetransTotal`, or by `pktSentUniqueTotal = pktSentTotal – pktRetransTotal - pktSndFilterExtraTotal` if the  `SRTO_PACKETFILTER` socket option is enabled.
+The original DATA packets are sent only once.

 ### pktRecvUniqueTotal

-The number of unique original or retransmitted DATA packets received by the SRT receiver **in time** and as a result successfully delivered to the application.
+The number of unique original or retransmitted DATA packets **received in time** by the SRT receiver and, as a result, successfully delivered to the application.
 Available for receiver.

-This statistic counts only **unique** meaning first arrived DATA packets so that there is no difference whether it is original or retransmitted (in case of loss) packet that comes first and is taken into account.
-This statistic doesn't count packets received as duplicated (retransmitted or sent several times by the defective hardware/software) or “too late to deliver” packets (retransmitted or reordered arrived too late packets and as a result dropped by the TLPKTDROP mechanism, see [pktRcvDropTotal](#pktRcvDropTotal) statistic).
+This value contains only **unique** (meaning "first arrived") DATA packets.
+There is no difference whether a packet is original or retransmitted (in case of loss).
+Whichever packet comes first is taken into account.
+This statistic doesn't count duplicate packets (retransmitted or sent several times by defective hardware/software) or arrived too late packets (retransmitted or original packets arrived out of order) and, as a result, dropped by the TLPKTDROP mechanism (see [pktRcvDropTotal](#pktRcvDropTotal) statistic).

-In case the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](API.md)), this statistic also takes into account recovered by the packet filter packets ([pktRcvFilterSupplyTotal](#pktRcvFilterSupplyTotal)) and does not take into account received packet filter control packets ([pktRcvFilterExtraTotal](#pktRcvFilterExtraTotal)).
+If the `SRTO_PACKETFILTER` socket option is enabled (refer to [API.md](API.md)), this statistic also takes into account recovered by the packet filter DATA packets ([pktRcvFilterSupplyTotal](#pktRcvFilterSupplyTotal)) and does not take into account received packet filter control packets ([pktRcvFilterExtraTotal](#pktRcvFilterExtraTotal)).

 ### pktSndLossTotal